Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Technical Aspects

 \subsubsection{How XAI can help}

+Emerging networks are becoming more dynamic and complex with each passing day.
+Hence, the task of data management in cellular networks is more complex in the present day and age.
+The traditional approach of data management in cellular networks involves the extraction of information/data generated from measurements/logs, and individual events, and then assembling or correlating them together, later creating a summary event that can be used by humans to make decisions.
+Due to the huge quantity of data generated, simple correlation techniques for data management don't work in the current scenario.
+Hence, AI/ML algorithms have a huge role to play in managing present-day cellular networks.
+However, as more sophisticated ML algorithms are being applied, the end user finds it difficult to explain the approach used by the ML algorithms to arrive at the end prediction results, specifically in the scenario where several updated models are applied over a period of time.
 With its ability to provide justification and interpretability, XAI has a vast potential to address the challenges mentioned above in integrating AI with ZSM.
 To facilitate XAI for ZSM, the authors in \cite{dutta2021challenge} have proposed to add a dictionary that acts as a repository to capture the AI models used in the system.
-The authors proposed using factor graphs or directed acyclic graphs to represent the taxonomy of AI models.
+The authors proposed the usage of factor graphs or directed acyclic graphs to represent the taxonomy of AI models.
 To add the input/output variables and attributes of specific AI/ML algorithms used, the authors also proposed using the algorithm instance repository.
+In this way, the resulting events can be tagged or labelled.
 The analysts can use this metadata to do reverse engineering and come up with an explanation of the results.